-The Income Based Fee paid to RCM shall not be in excess of the Incentive Fee Cap.
+The Income Based Fee paid to RCM for any calendar quarter shall not be in excess of the Incentive Fee Cap.
 The "Incentive Fee Cap" for any quarter is an amount equal to (1) 20.0% of the Cumulative Net Return (as defined below) during the relevant Income Based Fee Calculation Period (as defined below) minus (2) the aggregate Income Based Fee that was paid in respect of the calendar quarters included in the relevant Income Based Fee Calculation Period.